Reaching Babies before They Reach the NICU: Launching one of the Nation’s First Neonatal TeleTransport Programs

 To pilot the project, transport nurses were trained to use the equipment and incorporate it into their teamwork and their emergency procedures.
 Early cases showed the difference that the remote connection could make.

-“I was able to do almost exactly what I would have done if I was there physically, and when the baby showed up in our NICU four or five hours later, the blood gas was pH 7.40 and PCO2 42, both completely in the normal range,” says Dr. Savani.
+“The team was able to do almost exactly what they would have done if there physically, and when the baby showed up in our NICU four or five hours later, the blood gas was pH 7.40 and PCO2 42, both completely in the normal range,” says Dr. Dariya.
 “All the interventions that were made during the transport improved the baby’s physiological condition, and the baby’s life was saved.”

 TeleTransport also allows the physicians and the transport nurses to “meet” the parents virtually.
 “The transport nurses can engage with the family so that they can understand the specialty care being provided and also meet our physicians who are caring for their baby early in the process,” says Scotti Floyd Edgar, Director of Transport Services at Children’s Health.

-With the first baby TeleTransported, Dr. Savani was able to counsel the parents as to the critical nature of the baby’s condition and keep them updated about the progress being made.
+With the first baby TeleTransported, the team at Children’s Health was able to counsel the parents as to the critical nature of the baby’s condition and keep them updated about the progress being made.

 “If parents are able to meet the neonatologist and team virtually before transport,” says Kristin Carlton, Program Director for Telespecialty and Clinical Outreach, “when they arrive at Children’s Health, they see familiar faces, adding some level of comfort to a very stressful time.”